Reyu/vulpos-stack/FLASHING.md

 ## Initial Flashing Guide
-Below are instructions on how to initially flash your device to run RattlesnakeOS.
+Below are instructions on how to initially flash your device to run VulpOS.
 This is a one time process and future updates will happen through the built in OTA updater.
 Please note most of this guide is directly copied from [GrapheneOS documentation](https://grapheneos.org/install).

 ## Prerequisites
 You should have at least 2GB of free memory available.